DaveChP/bash-journal-app/readMe.md

 The document's file name contains a numeric date/time reference allowing journal entries to be ordered and searched more easily.
 All files are stored in a directory named `journal` at the User's root (`~/journal/`).

 Behind the scenes, journal, in addition to keeping individual diary entries, compiles entries into month files.
 When the app is launched, the contents of the file made at last launch are pre-pended to a file containing all previous entries for that month.
-Month files are name with month name and year (e.g. March-2022.txt).
+Month files are named with month name and year (e.g. March-2022.txt).

 ## Installation